 During World War II, as we know, Iraq was briefly controlled by a government sympathetic to the Axis, under a prime minister named Rashid Ali al-Gaylani.
 He rode a wave of Arab nationalism (or pan-Arabism if you prefer)—an ideology that obviously rejected British control of the country—to power, and in early May 1941 he drove Abd al-Ilah out of the country and took power for himself (Faisal II was all of six when this happened).
 Britain quickly invaded, and the subsequent Anglo-Iraqi War lasted well into…the end of that same month.
 But while Gaylani’s efforts went bust, the sentiment of Arab nationalism wasn’t going anywhere.

 Once Abd al-Ilah was back in charge, it wouldn’t have been out of the question for the Hashemites to embrace this nationalist fever and run with it.
 After all, Sharif Hussein’s decision to declare himself Caliph shortly before the Saudis sent him packing was itself motivated by a kind of Arab nationalism.
-In fact, the Hashemites did try to adopt pan-Arabism in some ways in the 1940s.
-But in the 1950s, Arab nationalism mostly meant Nasserism, and Nasserism was anti-monarch and pro-republicanism (or pro-Nasser if we really want to be honest about it).
+In fact, the Hashemites did fiddle around with a type of Arab nationalism in the 1940s.
+But in the 1950s, Arab nationalism mostly meant Nasserism, as in Egyptian leader Gamal Abdel Nasser, and Nasserism was anti-monarch and pro-republicanism (or pro-Nasser if we really want to be honest about it).
 This obviously wasn’t the kind of ideology that an Iraqi monarchy could really abide.
-But among the Iraqi population Arab nationalist sentiment continued to grow, and a group of Iraqi army officers looked at what Gamal Abdel Nasser and his fellow Egyptian army officers had done in 1952 and started to get some ideas.
+But among the Iraqi population Arab nationalist sentiment continued to grow, and a group of army officers looked at what Nasser and his fellow Egyptian officers had done in 1952 and started to get some ideas.

 The Hashemites were also a lousy conduit for Arab nationalism because for the most part they were still mostly taking orders from London.
-Britain was reluctant to leave Iraq altogether, especially after the Gaylani business, and so it continued to control a big chunk of the Iraqi oil industry as well as virtually the whole of Iraqi foreign policy.
+Britain was reluctant to leave Iraq altogether, especially after the Gaylani business, and so it continued to control a big chunk of the Iraqi oil industry as well as virtually all of Iraqi foreign policy.
 Iraqis, as you might imagine, resented this.
-Two mass uprisings, the 1948 al-Wathbah uprising in Baghdad and the 1952 Iraqi Intifada (which started in Basra but spread nationwide), showed how angry the Iraqi public was with the monarchy, but neither was able to affect real change either to Iraq’s government or to its servile relationship with Britain.
-Then Britain shoved Iraq into the “Baghdad Pact,” a 1955 anti-Soviet defense agreement with Iran, Pakistan, and Turkey, and the Iraqi public hated it.
+Two mass uprisings, the 1948 al-Wathbah uprising in Baghdad and the 1952 Iraqi Intifada (which started in Basra but spread nationwide), showed how angry the public was with the monarchy, but neither was able to affect real change to Iraq’s government (or to its servile relationship with Britain).
+Then Britain shoved Iraq into the “Baghdad Pact,” a 1955 anti-Soviet defense agreement with Iran, Pakistan, and Turkey, a move most Iraqis seem to have resented.
 Later, when the Hashemites rejected the idea of joining Nasser’s United Arab Republic (a short-lived union of Egypt and Syria) but proposed instead establishing a Britain-approved union with Hashemite Jordan, that didn’t go over very well either.

-Ultimately, it took those army officers to pull off the revolution.
-They, under the leadership of General Abd al-Karim Qasim (d.
+Ultimately, it was the resentment growing within the military that sparked the revolution.
+General Abd al-Karim Qasim (d.
 1963) and Colonel Abdul Salam Arif (d.
-1966), formed a “Free Officers Movement”—just like the Egyptian group that had carried out their 1952 revolution—and began plotting a coup.
+1966) formed a “Free Officers Movement”—named after the Nasser-led gang that had carried out Egypt’s 1952 revolution—and began plotting a coup.
 They sought material support from Nasser and the UAR, but didn’t get it.
 It didn’t really matter.
 On July 14, 1958, Arif marched a brigade of soldiers into Baghdad, took over the radio station there, and proclaimed that Iraq was now a republic.
 The junta executed Faisal and Abd al-Ilah later that morning, and captured and executed Nuri al-Said the following day.
-Subsequent days saw waves of retributive attacks against supporters of the monarchy all across Baghdad, mostly encouraged by Arif.
+Subsequent days saw waves of attacks against supporters of the monarchy all across Baghdad, mostly encouraged by Arif.

-Qasim set himself up as prime minister and accrued most of the power in the post-revolutionary republic—which, to be fair, was as much authoritarian as republican.
+Qasim set himself up as prime minister and accrued most of the power in the post-revolutionary republic—which, let’s be honest, was as much authoritarian as it was republican.
 Arif, on the other hand, quickly found himself on the outs, because he and Qasim turned out to have some very significant ideological disagreements.
 Arif really believed in pan-Arabism, for example, whereas it turned out that Qasim, his pre-coup rhetoric notwithstanding, didn’t.
 Arif was therefore keen to join Nasser’s UAR, while Qasim wanted no part of it.
 Qasim’s mother was Shiʿa, and he therefore had strong family ties to Iraq’s Shiʿa community.
-Shiʿa, a minority within the Arab world, tended to view pan-Arabism skeptically, and Qasim seems to have viewed Nasser skeptically.
-At the very least, the new Iraqi leader didn’t seem too thrilled about ceding his new authority to the Egyptian president.
+Shiʿa, a minority within the Arab world, have generally tended to view pan-Arabism skeptically, and Qasim seems to have viewed Nasser skeptically.
+At the very least, the new Iraqi leader didn’t seem too thrilled about the idea of ceding his newly won authority to the president of Egypt.
 Qasim sacked Arif in September and eventually had him arrested.
-Increasingly divested from his allies, Qasim gravitated toward the Iraqi Communist Party, which added Washington to his growing list of enemies.
+Increasingly divested from his allies, Qasim gravitated toward the Iraqi Communist Party, which thereby added Washington to his growing list of enemies.

 It took a couple of years but Arif eventually had the last laugh, because he and his Arab Socialist Union party joined the Baʿathist-led 1963 Ramadan Revolution, which overthrew (with some level of CIA assistance, though the extent of it remains open to debate) Qasim’s government and executed Qasim himself.
 Arif then became the president of Iraq, a job he held until his death in a helicopter crash (that was probably arranged by the Baʿathists, but I digress).